Crypto-TII/pqc-engineering-ssec-23/README.md

 </p>

 <a name="section_07"></a>
-## 7. How to download our public Docker container?
+## 7. How to use our Docker container?

-For the convenience of our readers and any scientist that would like to replicate our results, we provide a publicly available Docker container, with all the system requirements pre-installed.
+For the convenience of our readers and any scientist that would like to replicate our results, we provide (1) a publicly available Docker container, and (2) a Docker file.
+These two options offer our readers to download (or create) a system with all our software requirements.
 This provides a self-contained environment where our artifact runs out-of-the-box.

 As supplementary material, a detailed walkthrough of the steps in this section is available in our YouTube video: [Modulo 7: How to Download our publicly available Docker Container?](https://www.youtube.com/watch?v=TQrU4osynUg&list=PLFgwYy6Y-xWYCFruq66CFXXiWEWckEk6Q&index=9).

+Currently, natively only Intel CPUs are supported.
+To build, test, benchmark and replicate our results in an **Apple Silicon-based computer** (`M1`, `M2`, `M3`, `M4` CPus), in Docker Desktop, the following settings regarding Rosetta must be modified.

+### 7.1 How to download our public Docker container?

 To download our Docker container, simply execute the command below
 ```bash